Comparison Updated April 2026

 • Hierarchical register maps

-• Backward compatible with wbgen
+• Backward-compatible with wbgen

 Cons

-• Limited documentation
+• Limited documentation outside of CERN context

 • No GUI